 Here are the first questions you need to ask yourself when your iPhone volume buttons are not working:

 - Are the buttons stuck down so you can’t press them at all?

 - Can you press the buttons down, but nothing happens on the screen?

-Each problem has a unique set of troubleshooting steps, so I’ll break this article down by addressing scenario one first, and scenario two second.
+Each problem has a unique set of troubleshooting steps, so I’ll break this article down by addressing each question one at a time.